Brown-Forman: History

+In 2004, Brown-Forman launched the first brand of low-carb wine in the USA.
 In 2005, the company sold its Lenox division (one of the oldest and most famous manufacturers of fine china in the United States), which had been acquired in 1983, to Department 56 for $160 million.
 The income generated by the sale was distributed to the shareholders in the form of a one time special dividend.

 In 2006, the company acquired the Chambord liqueur brand (a super-premium black raspberry liqueur produced in France) for $255 million.

 In 2007, the company acquired Tequila Herradura, a Mexican company that produces the Casa Herradura tequila brand (a super-premium tequila produced in Mexico) for $776 million, while it also sold its Hartman Luggage division (one of the leaders in the travel goods industry and originally a subdivision of Lenox), to Clarion Capitol Partners.
-One year later, it sold the Bolla and Fontana Candida Italian wine brands to Gruppo Italiano Vini (GIV).
+One year later in 2008, it sold the Bolla and Fontana Candida Italian wine brands to Gruppo Italiano Vini (GIV).
 The terms of neither sale were disclosed.

 In 2011, the company sold Fetzer Vineyards and associated brands to Chilean wine producer Viña Concha y Toro S.A. for $238 million.

-In 2016, the Southern Comfort and Tuaca brands were sold to Sazerac Company for $543 Million.
+In 2016, the Southern Comfort and Tuaca brands were sold to Sazerac Company for $543 million.

-In 2016, Brown–Forman also reached an agreement to purchase The BenRiach Distillery Company Limited for approximately £285 million.
-The purchase brought GlenDronach, BenRiach, and Glenglassaugh to Brown–Forman's portfolio.
+In 2016, Brown-Forman also reached an agreement to purchase the BenRiach Distillery Company Limited for approximately £285 million.
+The purchase brought BenRiach, GlenDronach and Glenglassaugh to Brown-Forman's portfolio.

 In 2020, the company sold the Early Times and Canadian Mist brands to Sazerac Company.

-The company is a sponsor of the Brown–Forman Retailer of the Year awards given by the American Beverage Licensees.
+In January 2021, Chairman George Garvin Brown IV retired.
+His brother, Campbell P. Brown, was selected to replace him.

+In November 2023, Brown-Forman announced the sale of Finlandia vodka to The Coca-Cola Hellenic Bottling Company for $220 million.

 Stocks

-Brown–Forman has two classes of common stock, both of which are traded publicly on the New York Stock Exchange.
+Brown-Forman has two classes of common stock, both of which are traded publicly on the New York Stock Exchange.
 The Class A shares carry voting privileges and are thinly traded due to control by the Brown family while the Class B shares are non-voting stock.